rmauron/HDCA_heart_dev/environments/README.md

 # Environments

-The environments used in this project can be restaured throught the YAML files for the conda environments and with the docker image found on Dockerhub for the container.
+The environments used in this project can be restored throught the YAML files for the conda environments and with the docker image found on Dockerhub for the container.

 ## Conda Environments

-### Restaure conda environments:
+### Restore conda environments:
-Restaure the conda environments by:
+Restore the conda environments by:

 1. Download the `.yml` files (e.g. after git clone the project)
 2. Open a terminal where the `.yml` files are downloaded